GoogleCloudPlatform/gcr-cleaner/README.md

 ```

+## Authentication

+By default, GCR Cleaner tries to find credentials using the following order
+(compare to [golang.org/x/oauth2/google][oauth2-google]):

+1. `GOOGLE_APPLICATION_CREDENTIALS` environment variable
+2. `application_default_credentials.json` file
+3. Google App Engine credentials
+4. Google Metadata server

+If the `token` flag or `GCRCLEANER_TOKEN` environment variable is passed,
+GCR Cleaner uses those credentials instead.

+It is required to provide any of the above-mentioned credentials.

 ## Debugging

 By default, GCR Cleaner only emits user-level logging at the "info" level.
 More logs are available at the "debug" level.
 To configure the log level, set the `GCRCLEANER_LOG` environment variable to the desired log value: